acmonboarding/sockshop/README.md

     **Tip:** View all the kubectl commands, including their options and descriptions in the [kubectl CLI reference](https://kubernetes.io/docs/user-guide/kubectl-overview/).

 Additionally, the scripts need:
-* `GitHub organization` to store the repositories of the sockshop application
+* The Dynatrace `Environment URL`
-* `GitHub personal access token` to push changes to the sockshop repositories
+* A Dynatrace `API Token` (https://www.dynatrace.com/support/help/dynatrace-api/dynatrace-api-authentication/)
-* Dynatrace Tenant including the Dynatrace `Tenant ID`, a Dynatrace `API Token`, and Dynatrace `PaaS Token`
+* A Dynatrace `PaaS Token` (https://www.dynatrace.com/support/help/cloud-platforms/azure/azure-container-services-kubernetes/deploy-oneagent-on-a-kubernetes-cluster-on-azure-container-services/?_ga=2.199868718.1469088003.1549285241-141282337.1538493485)

 ## Step One: Provision cluster on Kubernetes <a id="step-one"></a>

 This directory contains all scripts and instructions needed to deploy the demo application *sockshop* on a Kubernetes cluster.

 1. Execute the `forkGitHubRepositories.sh` script in the `scripts` directory.
 This script takes the name of the GitHub organization you have created earlier.
 This script clones all needed repositories and uses `hub` to fork those repositories to the passed GitHub organization.
 Afterwards, the script deletes all repositories and clones them again from the GitHub organization.
+It might be useful to set up a temporary organization in GitHub to not mix with existing repositories, but that is up to you.

     ```console
-    $ cd ~/keptn/scripts/
+    $ cd ~/workshop-sockshop/scripts/
     $ ./forkGitHubRepositories.sh <GitHubOrg>
     ```